vbachele/ft_containers/README.md

 - **Create the assign content functions**
 	- Be sure you free the memory from the vector which will be copied.
 	- Be sure you allocate the memory from the memory allocated you are copying

-#### Iterators
-This is the tricky part for vector.
-An iterator is an object which points to an element of your container. read the Iterator part to know more about it.
-- Because I did a vector_iterator class, I created a typedef iterator and const_iterator which link and create an object vector_iterator directly link to my .hpp file.
-- **begin and end**
-	- Create two functions which send an iterator which point to the beginning and the end of your function.

 #### Capacity functions
 - **Max_size**